You get Vegan Chocolate Chip Oatmeal Cookies! You get Vegan Chocolate Chip Oatmeal Cookies! EVERYONE gets Vegan Chocolate Chip Oatmeal Cookies!!!

 I'd like to say that my hubby does too but honestly I'm not quite sure he's ever had the chance to try them.
 It's first come, first serve.
 You snooze, you lose! ;)

 Be sure to let me know how you liked them by commenting below or letting me know on Instagram!
 While you are at it take a pic and use #veganfamilyrecipes so I can find it ;)

-- ¾ of a cup (135g) Whole Cane Sugar (you can use granulated sugar as well)
+- ¾ cup Whole Cane Sugar you can use granulated sugar as well

-- 2 cups (245g) Spelt Flour, All-purpose Flour, Whole Wheat Flour or Gluten-Free Flour mix
+- 2 cups Spelt Flour All-purpose Flour, Whole Wheat Flour or Gluten-Free Flour mix

 - 1 teaspoon Baking Soda

-- 1 cup (250ml) unsweetened Oat Milk or other unsweetened plant-based milk of choice
+- 1 cup Unsweetened Oat Milk or other unsweetened plant-based milk of choice

 If you are still looking for a different vegan cookie recipe, try one of these two: Peanut Butter Chia Seed Cookies or Chocolate Chip Chia Cookies.
 (Can you tell I have a thing for chia seeds?
 Cookies are by far the easiest way to get your kids to eat a dose of chia seeds.
 So why not?)